Fonto de vivo runs a FASEP project to develop access to water in Colombia

 Inequal access to water in remote areas of Colombia

-In Colombia, it is estimated that contaminated drinking water is responsible for over 500,000 deaths a year.
+In Colombia, it is estimated that drinking water contamination is responsible for 8% of deaths every year.
 This scourge affects people suffering from water-borne diseases such as diarrhoea, cholera, dysentery, typhoid fever and poliomyelitis.
 This is a public health disaster that governments must tackle to protect the population.

 It is against this backdrop that France and the department of Vichada, already linked by strong cooperation, decided to take joint action.
 The deployment of ORISA® domestic water filtration systems is part of this continuity and, in particular, at the heart of the Colombian national government's priority "Water for the Countryside" programme.
 Its aim is to "reduce inequalities in coverage, continuity and quality in the country's rural areas".
 In rural and isolated areas, access to water is a public health issue and represents a real challenge for Colombia, a country where it is estimated that 15 million people have random access to water fit for human consumption and 1.6 million people have no access to drinking water.
 This colossal figure highlights the need to develop "basic domestic public service infrastructure or alternative solutions" such as ORISA® domestic purifiers.